-4 Tips For Same-Sex Couples Planning Their Wedding
+4 Tips For LGBTQI+ Couples Planning Their Wedding

-Your wedding day is not only a celebration of your love, but also a moment to realise and celebrate how far you have come as an individual.
+Your wedding day is not only a celebration of your love, but also a moment to realise and celebrate how far we’ve come as a society.

-Whether planning a same-sex wedding or a heterosexual wedding, there is absolutely no difference (surprise surprise) because a wedding is what it is, a 'wedding'; it's not a gay wedding or a straight wedding.
+Whether you’re a Two Groom, Two Bride or a Bride & Groom couple, there is absolutely no difference in wedding planning as such (surprise surprise) because a wedding is what it is, a 'wedding'; it's not a gay wedding or a straight wedding.
 Venue options, guest lists, colour schemes, cake flavours and flowers... it's all the same.

-However, here are just a few tips for same-sex couples to take into account when it comes to planning their wedding.
+However, there are just a few additional things same-sex couples need to take into account when it comes to planning their wedding.

 Find Suppliers That Are Fully Supportive Of Marriage Equality

 Even though marriage equality has finally become law, don't assume that every wedding supplier is a supporter.
 Have a browse over Mr Theodore, we guarantee that all the suppliers advertised are fully supportive of marriage equality.